theseus-os/Theseus/book/src/running/headless.md

 This is useful for system environments like servers, embedded microcontrollers, certain virtual machine environments, and anything else without a monitor display.

 The current version of Theseus listens for incoming connections on serial ports only (COM1 and COM2).
-Upon receiving data (like a keypress) on a serial port, Theseus will spawn a terminal emulator to handle I/O on that port.
+Upon receiving data (like a key press) on a serial port, Theseus will spawn a terminal emulator to handle I/O on that port.

 > Note: headless interactive mode can coexist simultaneously with regular graphical display mode.